 The aim of members of staff should be to give first attention to those doing the right thing and upholding the Bedales Prep Expectations of being ready, respectful and safe.
 It is important to focus on positive behavioural choices.
 What you focus on, you get more of.
 Teaching staff can put the names of those children doing the right thing on the whiteboard (interactive or otherwise) to create a Recognition Board.
-This serves to show the children that staff are recognising when students have got things right, as well as a reminder of who to make a positive iSAMS record for.
+This serves to show the children that staff are recognising when students have got things right, as well as a reminder of who to record a positive praise for on iSAMS.